View our Covid-19 Response Learn More- Click to Dismiss

 If any education record includes information on more than one child, the parent shall have the right to inspect and review only the information relating to their child or to be informed of that specific information.

-A fee for copies of records may be charged but shall be waived if it would prevent the parent from exercising the right to inspect and review the records within 45 days of the request.
+A fee for copies of records may be charged but shall be waived if it would prevent the parent from exercising the right to inspect and review the records within 10 days of the request.
 An AEA shall not charge a fee to search for or to retrieve information.

-AEA Access to Child Records
+Access to Child Records

 Maintaining Records

-• Authorizations for release of information
+- Authorizations for Exchange of Information

 A record is maintained until it is no longer relevant to providing early intervention services and no longer needed for audit or accountability purposes.
 At a minimum, a record must be maintained for five years after the activity for which early intervention or other funds were used.